kahypar/mt-kahypar/README.md

  - The [cmake][cmake] build system (>= 3.16).
  - The [Boost - Program Options][Boost.Program_options] library and the boost header files (>= 1.48).
-   If you don't want to install boost by yourself, you can add the `-DKAHYPAR_DOWNLOAD_BOOST=On` flag to the cmake command to download, extract, and build the neccessary dependencies automatically.
+   If you don't want to install boost by yourself, you can add the `-DKAHYPAR_DOWNLOAD_BOOST=On` flag to the cmake command to download, extract, and build the necessary dependencies automatically.
  - The [Intel Thread Building Blocks][tbb] library (TBB, minimum required version is OneTBB 2021.5.0).
-   If you don't want to install TBB by yourself, you can add the `-DKAHYPAR_DOWNLOAD_TBB=On` flag (only available on Linux) to the cmake command to download oneTBB 2021.7.0 and extract the neccessary dependencies automatically.
+   If you don't want to install TBB by yourself, you can add the `-DKAHYPAR_DOWNLOAD_TBB=On` flag (only available on Linux) to the cmake command to download oneTBB 2021.7.0 and extract the necessary dependencies automatically.
    Mt-KaHyPar also compiles with older version of TBB.
-However, we observed unexpected behavior of a TBB function on which we rely on which causes on our side a segmentation fault in really rare cases.
-If you want to ignore these warning, you can add `-DKAHYPAR_ENFORCE_MINIMUM_TBB_VERSION=OFF` to the cmake build command.
+However, we observed unexpected behaviour of a TBB function on which we rely on which causes on our side a segmentation fault in really rare cases.
+If you want to ignore these warnings, you can add `-DKAHYPAR_ENFORCE_MINIMUM_TBB_VERSION=OFF` to the cmake build command.
  - The [Portable Hardware Locality][hwloc] library (hwloc)

 ### Linux